Dry Shampoo Without the Residue?

 On the downside though, all that grease-tackling power does come at something of a cost; effectively killing any sort of natural shine my hair has.
 But since my bleached hair has almost zero natural shine, that isn’t the biggest problem for me (although super silky hair types may not be such fans).

 As an alternative therefore, for days when my hair isn’t that dirty and I do want a more glossy look, I am also a big fan of one of IGK’s sister products, Jet Lag Invisible Dry Shampoo (which adds shine, improves volume and smells gorgeous too).

 Dry hair types who don’t like to over-wash their locks, as well as the styling-averse like me who would rather not spend more of their lives blow drying their hair than absolutely necessary will likely appreciate the impressive oil-absorbing abilities of IGK’s First Class.

 Ditto anyone who finds the usual dry shampoos leave hair looking chalky or unnaturally stiff, who will be pleased to find a product that just delivers without the downsides.

 Great for: Serious volume and grease-fighting power.
 Anyone who hates the smell/white dust/crispiness of normal dry shampoos.

 Not-so-great for: Struggling to think of anything since I really like this one, but the price definitely does spring to mind.
-Also seriously sensitive scalp types may not enjoy the alcohol here and might prefer sticking to something a little gentler like Playa’s Soft Volume Powder.
+Also seriously sensitive scalp types may not enjoy the alcohol here.

 Post contains affiliate links, meaning that if you buy a product after clicking on it I may earn a (very) small commission in sales at no extra cost to you.
 All my opinions are entirely my own, however, and affiliate links never change how I write about or present a product.
 The money earned from them helps towards the running costs of this site, allowing me to continue writing and reviewing thoroughly and honestly.